cathyghotbi/patient_management/README.md

 <img width="736" height="435" alt="{7088E8A0-ECB4-440A-AABA-C9AD372C274D}" src="https://github.com/user-attachments/assets/ff670dcc-3e78-43f7-98dc-63f2776a9689" />

+Unit Testing:
+Unit tests verify individual functions and classes.
+Run all unit tests:
+python -m unittest discover

+What is tested:
+Patient age calculation
+Patient dictionary conversion
+Searching by name
+Searching by disease
+Filtering by age
+Grouping by disease
+Loading data from JSON

 Behavior-Driven Development (BDD) are used to to validate system behavior using Given–When–Then scenarios.
 In BDD tests, there are 2 folders: